“Two souls dwell, alas, in my breast’ (Faust I)

 (Faust I. Before the Gate)

-Spiritual part of the soul (physically tangible), surviving, not mortal.
+Spiritual part of the soul (physically experiential), surviving, not mortal.

-Its interpreter property consists of intuition, remorse, ‘first thought’, gut feeling.
+Its interpretive quality consists of intuition, remorse, “first thought,” gut feeling.

 Three-way mixer (Biezl) https:/ commons.wikimedia.org/wiki